softwaresaved/DataDashboard/cronjob/README.md

 Command to do this is:

-#remove earlier cronjab from crontab
+#remove earlier cronjob from crontab
 crontab -r

+#Add new job to crontab
 crontab -e

 #copy the command from the dashbpard.cron file with correct file path.
-0 4 * * 1 /bin/bash <path to the dashboard repository>cron.shh
+0 4 * * 1 /bin/bash <path to the dashboard repository>cron.sh